NASCAR O'Reilly Auto Parts Series at Las Vegas Motor Speedway: Manufacturer wins

-Fall race
+October race

 The Focused Health 302 is a NASCAR O'Reilly Auto Parts Series race at Las Vegas Motor Speedway in Las Vegas, Nevada that has been held since 2018.
 The race is held on the weekend of the NASCAR Cup Series' South Point 400.
 Aric Almirola is the defending race winner.

 History

 On March 8, 2017, it was announced that Las Vegas Motor Speedway, would get a second Cup date, a second Xfinity date, and a second Truck date starting in 2018.
 The fall Cup and Truck Series races at New Hampshire Motor Speedway were moved to Las Vegas and Kentucky Speedway's fall Xfinity Series date (which had been a standalone race for the series) was moved to Las Vegas.
 The new date that Las Vegas acquired from Kentucky became the final race of the regular season to replace the Overton's 300 at Chicagoland Speedway which moved to June.
 Due to anti-Buschwhacking rules, no drivers running for Cup Series points were permitted to race in the fall race.

 In 2019, with the announcement of the track's September weekend going prime-time, the race became a Saturday night event.
 For 2022, the fall race received an extra lap in the process to make the race close to 302 miles with the event being 301.5 miles/201 laps in length.
 (This is similar to the Cup Series race at New Hampshire Motor Speedway (another SMI track), which is 301 miles in length.)

 In 2024, Alsco also did not return as the title sponsor of the fall race and Ambetter (owned by the Centene Corporation) became the title sponsor of that race.
 Ambetter also did not return as the title sponsor of the fall race and Focused Health partnered with Las Vegas Motor Speedway.